 Educational Infrastructures Face Cyber-Security Risks

-Summer continues while education has now taken a turn for the 2020-2021 school year with many students returning to class from home and learning remotely.
+Cyber-Security risks in educational infrastructures dominate local and national news as public and private schools reopen for the Fall.
+As Summer ends, education has now taken a turn for the 2020-2021 school year with many students returning to class from home and learning remotely.
 The public safety and health concerns centered around the current crisis has pushed K-12 schools to continue distance learning.
 In this article, Educational Infrastructures face cyber-security risks, we will look into threats and vulnerabilities that target school districts.

 During this time the school district’s IT department are being stretched thin setting up laptops or chromebooks for students and teachers.
 These devices help bridge teachers and students for distance learning and are an alternative to still meeting in a school environment.